roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/accessing-your-gateway/README.md

 />

 ::: tip 📝 NOTE
 Connect to this Wi-Fi SSID by using \"**rakwireless**\" as the default password.
-The default IP address of the LoRaWAN® Gateway's Wi-Fi is **`192.168.230.1`**.
+The default IP address of the Gateway's Wi-Fi is **`192.168.230.1`**.
 Take note of this IP address as this will be needed in connecting via SSH.
 :::

 ## 2. Via the Ethernet port on the Raspberry Pi 3B+

-You can also connect your PC with the LoRaWAN® Gateway through an Ethernet cable.
-By default, the IP address of the LoRaWAN® Gateway’s Ethernet interface is `192.168.10.10`, so you need to set the IP address of your PC’s Ethernet to the same network segment, for example, `192.168.10.20`_._
+You can also connect your PC with the Gateway through an Ethernet cable.
+By default, the IP address of the Gateway’s Ethernet interface is `192.168.10.10`, so you need to set the IP address of your PC’s Ethernet to the same network segment, for example, `192.168.10.20`_._

 - To do this in Windows, go to Control Panel -> Network and Internet -> Network and Sharing Center and Click **Ethernet**